-The number and range of customer feedback surveys being undertaken by organizations wanting to understand how their customer’s feel about the organization and its product is now substantial.
+The number and range of customer feedback surveys being undertaken by organisations wanting to understand how their customer’s feel about the organisation and its product is substantial.

 My reason for raising this phenomenon is definitely not to suggest that marketers go out and attempt to influence customers by surveying them.
 That approach is not only un-ethical but also illegal in some jurisdictions.

 No, my reason for raising it is to reinforce that a customer survey is in fact another key customer contact and must be conducted in a way that reflects the way that you want your brand and company to be perceived.

 As an example, we often perform customer service surveys for high value business to business organizations.
 Our conversations with these clients invariably start with them wanting to perform an internet based customer service survey to gain insights into customer satisfaction and loyalty.